arodloff/Masterthesis_ESG/README.md

 - `predict_sentiment.py` FinBERT predicts sentiment of identified ESG sentences

 ## Other Important files
 - the extended dictionary (with removed words) can be found in `CreateDict_SplitSentence/outputs/dict/expanded_dict.csv`
-- the FinBERT predictions can be found in `FinBERT/output/predictions.csv`